r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 - Later C/C++ compilers, different flags.
   Apple clang 14.0.3 it seems was a major update from 14.0.0, with
     many aspects of LLVM clang 15/16 having been ported.
-    Versionz 15.x seems a minor update from 14.0.3.
+    Versions 15.x seems a minor update from 14.0.3.
   The default SDK in CLT 15 has disabled the termcap emulation of terminfo.
 - External software is (mainly) kept up-to-date -- see above.
     This includes using Java 17 and cmake, currently 3.28.0.